Loomer Road Stadium: Greyhound racing

 Russell Bragg entered into an agreement with John Bryant to start greyhound racing and the first meeting took place on 11 April 1975.
 There were forty racing kennels on site and the track was known as Chesterton Greyhound Stadium.
 The track had a small circumference and consisted of 400 and 525 yards before it was switched in February 1979 to the more traditional practice of being located on the outside of the speedway circuit.
 Unusually for a greyhound track it had been on the inside of the speedway which clearly limited the type of greyhound that could manoeuvre around the tight bends.
 The switch included a new 'Outside Sumner' hare system.
 The new distances were initially measured at 259, 455 and 658 metres with the total cost of the alterations being £15,000.

 Directors Bill Corbett and Jack Eisenberg successfully applied to join the National Greyhound Racing Club permit scheme in the summer of 1981 but just one year later the experiment had failed and Chesterton reverted to independent status (unaffiliated to a governing body) on 30 November 1982.
 Stephen Pardoe the Racing Manager stated that "the reasons were purely economic".
 The costs of registrations and transfers were turning owners away and with the re-opening of the rival Cobridge track they were left with no choice but to leave the permit scheme.

 During the late 1980s and the 1990s the racing schedule continued on Wednesday and Friday nights at 7.30pm with trials on Thursday and Sunday.
 Race distances of 272, 425, 469, 673 and 815 metres formed the basis of meetings around a 360-metre circumference course.
 Events included the Tardelli Handicap and Potters Classic which was overseen by Newcastle-under-Lyme Stadium Ltd. One of the prominent track trainers was Jimmy Gibson.

 Track manager Dave Tattum ended the greyhound racing in 2003.

 Speedway

 In 1973, Chesterton Potters speedway was founded by stadium owner Russell Bragg, and they rode the first season before changing their name to the Stoke Potters.

 In the latter period of the stadium's operation, it hosted mainly motorcycle speedway, and it was the home stadium of two speedway teams: the Stoke Potters and the Stoke Spitfires, who raced on Saturdays and Wednesdays respectively.

 During the 2017 season, the stadium also hosted the home race nights for the Carmarthen Dragons while they continued working towards their own venue and a return of league speedway in Wales.
-It held the Stoke Potters' last race on 14 September 2019, as the stadium was sold off to a housing developer.
+It held the Stoke Potters' last race on 14 September 2019, as the stadium was sold off to an industrial estate developer.